Access the Series: Enrolling now in The Estate Registry. →

 • The Generational Bridge: If you are hosting a deeply multi-generational event, do not segment the menu into "kid food" and "adult food."
 That physical separation often enforces a relational barrier.
 Serving a dish like this universally unites the six-year-old and the sixty-year-old over the exact same platter, fostering natural, cross-generational conversation.

-• The Sauce Suite: Elevate the presentation by decanting your condiments rather than placing plastic bottles directly on the table.
+• The Sauce Suite: Polish the presentation by decanting your condiments rather than placing plastic bottles directly on the table.
 Setting out a trio of small bowls—perhaps a coarse-ground Dijon, a buttermilk ranch, and a dish of local Southern honey—transforms a basic dipping mechanic into a curated, interactive experience that encourages guests to compare and discuss flavors.

 • The Grace of the Oven: Deep-frying creates chaos.
 You cannot meaningfully connect with an old friend if you are anxiously standing guard over a pot of erupting oil.
-By utilizing an oven-baked method, you buy yourself twenty completely unbothered minutes to pour a drink, listen intently, and actually be an active participant at your own gathering.
+By using an oven-baked method, you buy yourself twenty completely unbothered minutes to pour a drink, listen intently, and actually be an active participant at your own gathering.